hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 in the configuration file as shown above.

-Setting `maxenrollments` to 0 or leaving it out from the configuration will result in the identity being registerd to use the CA's max enrollment value.
+Setting `maxenrollments` to 0 or leaving it out from the configuration will result in the identity being registered to use the CA's max enrollment value.
 Furthermore, the max enrollment value for an identity being registered cannot exceed the CA's max enrollment value.
 For example, if the CA's max enrollment value is 5.
 Any new identity must have a value less than or equal to 5, and also can't set it to -1 (infinite enrollments).